 - 3 tablespoons safflower or vegetable oil

-- 4 pounds beef round roast or brisket cut into 4-inch chunks
+- 4 pounds beef round roast or brisket, cut into 4-inch chunks

-- 1 pound Banana leaves or aluminum foil
+- 1 pound Banana leaves, or aluminum foil

-- 12 ounces light beer (1 bottle)
+- 12 ounces light beer, 1 bottle

-- 24 small slider buns brioche or challah buns are specially good with this!
+- 24 small slider buns, brioche or challah buns are specially good with this!

-- pickled jalapeños optional
+- Pickled jalapeños, optional

-- For the marinade: Heat a large skillet or comal over medium heat.
+- Heat a large skillet or comal over medium heat.
 Add the dried guajillo and ancho chiles and toast them for no more than 20 seconds per side, taking care not to burn them.
 Transfer the toasted chiles to a medium saucepan and add the water, place over medium heat and cook for 12 to 15 minutes, until the chiles have softened and rehydrated.